FAQs - Synthetic nitrogen reporting

 Do I need to provide fertiliser receipts when I submit my nitrogen application information?

-You are not required to provide fertiliser receipts, but it is a good idea to keep the physical receipts of purchase on file, so they are available if there is any query by your council.
+You are not required to provide fertiliser receipts, but you are required under the Regulations to keep the physical receipts or other documents of purchase on file, so they are available if there is any query by your council.

 The Ministry for the Environment guidance on synthetic nitrogen recording provides a section on what dairy farmers must report to the regional council.
 It states that farmers must provide “records of all synthetic nitrogen fertiliser purchased during the year”.
 The N-Cap reporting systems require farmers to record their fertiliser purchases.

-In the MyBallance and Ravensdown’s HawkEye systems these date, type and quantity details will be automatically populated for your N-Cap record.
+In the MyBallance and HawkEye systems these date, type and quantity details will be automatically populated from your current purchases.

 In the Regional Sector N-Cap Webform you will need to enter purchase records in fill-in boxes to capture the fertiliser supplier name, purchase date, product name and quantity purchased.